Financing long-term investments, growth and stability is a key objective of economic policy around the globe (G20, EU, OCSE).

 - Giovanni Dell'Ariccia, Deputy Director of Research Deparment, IMF

-- Giuseppe Grande, Senior Director, DG for Economics, Statistics and Research, Banca d'Italia
+- Giuseppe Grande, Senior Director, DG for Markets and Payment Systems, Banca d'Italia

 - Luc Laeven